 All users are expected to be familiar and comply with the Responsible Use Policy.
-It is in several publications, including the Student Rights and Responsibilities handbook available in the main campus Student Center and the main offices of the Hillsdale LeTarte Center and JCC @ VO-TECH, Adrian.
-The policy is also available online or by calling the Solution Center, 517,796.8639.
+It is in several publications, including the Student Rights and Responsibilities handbook available at the Jackson campus Student Center, the Hillsdale LeTarte Center and JCC @ VO-TECH, Adrian.
+The policy is also available online or by calling the Solution Center, 517.796.8639.